• Skip to primary navigation

 1. Apple cider vinegar

 Apple cider vinegar is known to treat different health issues including skin problems.
 If you have actinic keratosis you can try applying apple cider vinegar to the affected area.
 All you have to do is to soak a cotton ball in apple cider.
-Place the cotton on your skin and cover it with a bandage and leave it there overnight.
+Place the cotton on your skin cover it with a bandage and leave it there overnight.

 Remove the cotton in the morning.
 You’ll notice that the skin patch will appear white.
 The acidic property of the apple cider vinegar will eventually remove the skin patch.
 Use it consistently until the skin condition is gone.